 The Direct Feed Low-Activity Waste (DFLAW) facility will significantly reduce the time it will take to process low-level liquid waste.
-The goal is to start treating waste by 2022.
+WRPS began treating waste at TSCR in January 2022.

 What is DFLAW:

-To begin treating waste as soon as practicable, the Department of Energy developed a sequenced approach that would treat low-activity waste first, as soon as 2022.
+To begin treating waste as soon as practicable, the Department of Energy developed a sequenced approach that would treat low-activity waste first, which began January 2022.
 The sequenced approach is called Direct Feed Low-Activity Waste (DFLAW).
 This approach sends low-activity waste from the tank farms directly to the Waste Treatment and Immobilization Plant (WTP).

 WRPS will feed treated waste to the WTP Low-Activity Vitrification facility where the waste is mixed with glass-forming materials and heated.
 The molten glass/waste mixture is poured into stainless steel containers, allowed to cool and then transported to the nearby Integrated Disposal Facility.